 Tiger Rock, Log flume ride at Chessington World of Adventures, England

-The ride first opened in 1987 as Dragon River, designed by John Wardley and built by Mack Rides.
-It was renamed Tiger Rock in 1999 as part of the park's evolution.
+The ride opened in 1987 under the name Dragon River, designed by John Wardley and built by Mack Rides.
+In 1999, it was renamed Tiger Rock as part of a wider retheme of the surrounding area of the park.

 The community of curious travelers